eyang22/Resume/README.md

 -- --
 **Application Programmer, Sefnco Communications** _(October 2019 - current, Puyallup WA)_

-- Gained experience in communicating with multiple users of their needs and wants in an app and successfully executing idease to cement.
+- Communicated with multiple clients about their needs and wants, successfully translated client's requirements into applications.
 - Managed all database and windows forms apps using c# and sql.
-- Implemented best practices and agile development methodologies from day one.
+- Implemented best practices and agile development methodologies using git and source tree.
-- Learned to debug.
+- Fixed bugs in multiple in house applications, and also added many enhancements to assist user's needs.
 - Gained needed experience of working with a team.

 **Manager, E-Z Mart** _(April 2017 - October 2019, Tacoma, WA)_